stanislavb/en.coven.nu/fictional/index.md

 ### Mortis: Touch of Death

-The power to take life is a very volatile power and very hard to control.
-It originates from the wonder Descensum.
+The power to take life is a volatile power and very hard to control.
+It originates from the original power: Descensum.

-Mortis requires skin to skin contact with the victim; the words "Alma, Mortis" are spoken and the victim will immediately feel their body begin to shut down as die slowly.
+Mortis requires skin to skin contact: the words “Alma, Mortis” are spoken and the victim will feel their body shut down step by step as they die.
+The death takes as long to complete as the skin contact remains.
+Meaning that you can kill slowly or quickly depending on touch.

-Mortis manifests differently depending on the witch casting it; some can only cast it when taken over by a strong emotion, some have no control at all and cast it without intention, some can cast it at will but require more skin contact to do so.
+Mortis manifests differently depending on the witch; some can only use it when taken over by a strong emotion, some have no control at all and use it without meaning to, some can use it at will but require more skin contact to do so etc.

 ### Vitalis: Power of Resurrection